AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

                equals: '/block/me'
          action: block
    ```

   The `kind` parameter should be set to `CDN` and the version should be set to the schema version, which is currently `1`.
 See examples further below.

    <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. To configure WAF rules, WAF must be enabled in Cloud Manager, as described below for both the new and existing program scenarios.
-Note that a separate license must be purchased for WAF.
+1. If WAF rules are licensed, you should enable the feature in Cloud Manager, as described below for both the new and existing program scenarios.

    1. To configure WAF on a new program, check the **WAF-DDOS Protection** check-box on the **Security** tab when you [add a production program.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)

    1. To configure WAF on an existing program, [editing your program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md) and on the **Security** tab uncheck or check the **WAF-DDOS** option at any time.

 1. For environment types other than RDE, create a targeted deployment config pipeline in Cloud Manager.

    * [Please see this document for production pipelines.](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md)
    * [Please see this document for non-production pipelines.](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md)

 For RDEs, the command line will be used, but RDE is not supported at this time.

 ## Traffic Filter Rules Syntax {#rules-syntax}

 You can configure `traffic filter rules` to match on patterns such as IPs, user agent, request headers, hostname, geo, and url.